Raymond Hood: Chicago Tribune Tower

 In 1922, New York architect John Mead Howells, who had met him at the École des Beaux-Arts, invited Hood to become his partner in the Chicago Tribune building competition in which Howells had been invited to compete.
-The neo-Gothic design submitted by Howells and Hood won the competition beating the designs of prominent competitors, including Eliel Saarinen, Walter Gropius, and Adolf Loos.
+The neo-Gothic design submitted by Howells and Hood won the competition, beating the designs of prominent competitors, including Eliel Saarinen, Walter Gropius, and Adolf Loos.

 The design proved pivotal in Hood's career, catalyzing his emergence as a preeminent architect of the era.

 American Radiator Building

-Among the commissions received by Hood in the immediate wake of his design for the Tribune Tower, was a design for a new New York office tower for the American Radiator Company.
+Among the commissions received by Hood in the immediate wake of his design for the Tribune Tower was a design for a new New York office tower for the American Radiator Company.
 In his 1924 design for the building, produced in collaboration with architect Jacques André Fouilhoux, Hood moved towards a looser interpretation of Gothic architecture, cladding the structure in black brick.
 The design was additionally noted for its revolutionary use of lighting.
 According to art and architectural historian Dietrich Neumann, the design "helped to introduce a new age of color and light in American architecture."

 Approach

 Hood did not consider himself an artist, but saw himself as "manufacturing shelter", writing:

 There has been entirely too much talk about the collaboration of architect, painter and sculptor; nowadays, the collaborators are the architects, the engineer, and the plumber. ...
 Buildings are constructed for certain purposes, and the buildings of today are more practical, from the standpoint of the man who is in them than the older buildings. ...
 We are considering effort and convenience much more than appearance or effect.

 Hood's design theory was aligned with that of the Bauhaus, in that he valued utility as beauty:

 Beauty is utility, developed in a manner to which the eye is accustomed by habit, in so far as this development does not detract from its quality of usefulness.

 Despite this paean to utility, Hood's designs featured non-utilitarian aspects such as roof gardens, polychromy, and Art Deco ornamentation.
-As much as Hood might insist that his designs were largely determined by the practicalities of zoning laws and the restraints of economics, each of his major buildings were different enough to suggest that Hood's design artistry was a significant factor in the final result.
+As much as Hood might insist that his designs were largely determined by the practicalities of zoning laws and the restraints of economics, each of his major buildings was different enough to suggest that Hood's design artistry was a significant factor in the final result.

 While a student at the École des Beaux-Arts, Hood met John Mead Howells, with whom he later partnered.
 Hood frequently employed architectural sculptor Rene Paul Chambellan both for architectural sculptures for his building and to make plasticine models of his projects.
 Hood is believed to have coined the term "Architecture of the Night" in a 1930 pamphlet published by General Electric.

 Hood died at age 53 due to arthritis and was interred at Sleepy Hollow Cemetery in Sleepy Hollow, New York.